Do the Digit Insurance

 • Interest received from Post Office Savings Account.

-• Maturity amount from life insurance policy.
+• Maturity amount from a life insurance policy.

 • Interests and maturity amounts received from the Sukanya Samriddhi Account.